Mednj/Trascope-Fullstack-app/README.md

 # Transcope - Merchant Payment Dashboard

-A modern, responsive React frontend for managing payment transactions, merchant sites, and POS devices.
+A modern, responsive React frontend for managing payment transactions for merchants.
 Built to integrate with a Spring Boot backend API.

 ## 🚀 Features